 It is quite common for babies to experience hiccups in the womb, however, identifying the sensation can be challenging.

 So what exactly are fetal hiccups?
 Quite simple; baby hiccups in your womb are the small movements baby’s diaphragm make as they learn how to breathe.

 As your baby inhales, amniotic fluid eventually enters into their lungs, leading to contraction of the developing diaphragm.
 The result of this is baby hiccups in the utero.

 Doctors do not exactly know the reasons for fetal hiccups.
 Not all newborns have hiccups while in the womb.

-More so, whenever a newborn has hiccups in the womb, it is usually a sign that she is meeting her developmental milestones on time.
-It could also mean that her progress is on track.
+Whenever a baby has hiccups in the womb, it is usually a sign that she is meeting her developmental milestones on time and that her progress is on track.